NCAR/GeoCAT/pages/roadmap.md

    - GeoCAT updates, talks, tutorials, etc.
 4. Project Raijin
    - Continue Raijin & SEATS collaboration on UXarray development
-   - Collaboration with NCAR’s SIMA (System for Integrated Modeling of the Atmosphere)
+   - Collaboration with NSF NCAR’s SIMA (System for Integrated Modeling of the Atmosphere)
      - NetCDF datasets in UGRID convention
    - Seek new collaborations